Updated: Jul 8

 This 'recipe' is the result of said experiment.
 Although I'm not sure you can call it a recipe!
 To be honest I haven't played around with it much, other than adding a couple drops of peppermint oil or orange oil.
 I hit the recipe jackpot the first go!

-So her it is.
+So here it is.
 Generally equal parts of these 4 ingredients (organic if you can);

-Brown rice syrup (it is naturally fructose free, that's a win!)
+Brown rice syrup, 1 tablespoon (it is naturally fructose free, that's a win!)

 optional: peppermint or orange essential oil, only 1 drop for small batch and 3 for large.